Linga321/miniweb/README.md

  ## About Sri lanaka (Gajalakshan)
     I have added info about Sri Lanka
 	I have change few modification on style sheet
+ ## About India (Darshil Shah)
+    I have added info about India and Images.